CollegiumXR/b8ExtrudePull/README.md

 ## Use
 Accessible in the 'Edit, Face select' mode using the key combination <b>'alt + e'</b><br>or the menu <b>'Mesh → Extrude → Extrude Pull'</b>.

+It has been disabled in Vertice and Edge select modes to prevent the operator from crashing on some mixed up selections.

-Note that a 'boolean modifier' is applied in the background.
-It does (at the moment) nothing if there is nothing to cut and it obviously inherits all the boolean modifier issues.
+Note that a 'Boolean Modifier' is used and applied in the background.
+It does (currently) weird things if there is nothing to cut and it obviously inherits all the Boolean Modifier issues.

-Works only with selected **Faces**.
-The selection of vertices or edges is (currently) disabled to prevent a crash.
+For best results, use the **normal** direction.
+The global x, y, z-direction currently attempts only a tricky and very inaccurate way to get the Boolean Modifier working.
+Fortunately, you can always hit the undo shortcut and try a different approach.

 <br>